Kiremode/ChaitAi_Linux_Scripts/README.md

 ```

 That's it!
-Just install Wine + Node.js, configure Wine, install Python in Wine, then run the script.
+Install Wine + Node.js + Chromium, configure Wine, install Python in Wine, then run the script.
+Chromium will automatically open the ChatAI interface.